thorleifjacobsen/no.tjweb.opengarage/README.md

 ## Changelog

+- 1.1.2
+    - **In progress:** Bug where it would announce open then closed again after closing
+    - **In progress:** Verify that vehicle state change works.
+Seems a bit flakey still
 - 1.1.1
     - Updated to use new garage door capability.
 All old flows should still work but I recommend you to replace all cards referencing garage door with the new ones.
     - Fixed the trigger "Vehicle state change" which never worked.